pkuGenuine/pkuGenuine.github.io/notes/programming_language/rust/project_management.md

 ### Packages and Crates
 A crate is a binary or library.
 The crate root is a source file that the Rust compiler starts from and makes up the root module of your crate.

 A package is one or more crates that provide a set of functionality.
-A package contains a <u>*Cargo.toml*</u> file that describes how to build those crates.
+A package contains a *<u>Cargo.toml</u>* file that describes how to build those crates.

+> Aside: we you run cargo new, you are actually creating a new package.

 A package can contain at most one library crate.
 It can contain as many binary crates as you’d like.

-Cargo follows a convention that <u>*src/main.rs*</u> is the crate root of a binary crate with the same name as the package.
-Likewise, Cargo knows that if the package directory contains <u>*src/lib.rs*</u>, the package contains a library crate with the same name as the package, and <u>*src/lib.rs*</u> is its crate root.
+Cargo follows a convention that *<u>src/main.rs</u>* is the crate root of a binary crate with the same name as the package.
+Likewise, Cargo knows that if the package directory contains *<u>src/lib.rs</u>*, the package contains a library crate with the same name as the package, and *<u>src/lib.rs</u>* is its crate root.

 A package can have multiple binary crates by placing files in the src/bin directory: each file will be a separate binary crate.